juhahinkula/juhahinkula.github.io/_posts/2018-09-21-react-tutorial.markdown

 export default App;
 {% endhighlight %}

 Next, add following code inside your *componentDidMount()* method.
 The code send a request to the backend */cars* endpoint and parse list of cars from the json response.
+The cars from the response are then saved to cars state using *setState()* method.
+The ui is then automatically re-rendered.

+The user interface is still empty because we haven't add anything to render() method yet.

+CONTINUES SOON...